HIC-AIX/PromptProtein/README.md

-# PromptProtein
-Prompt Engineering for Proteins
+# Prompt Engineering for Proteins